CMMARAN/NIMS/README.md

 # NIMS

 Network target for screening synergistic drug combinations using Network target- based Identification of Multicomponent Synergy (NIMS).
 Including drugCIPHER methods and tanimoto fingerprint.
 Written in python 3.5.
+For thesis purpose.
 Not finished yet.

 ## Related papers